google/apps_script_tools/README.md

 `onOpen` function.
 The output of dart2js avoids modifying the global environment and the current JS interop functionality does not give any means to export a Dart function.
-To work around this limitation, one can use a stub function that is then overwritten from withing the Dart program.
+To work around this limitation, one can use a stub function that is then overwritten from within the Dart program.

 Concretely, running `main` or `gsify` with `-s onOpen` will add the following JavaScript function to the generated `.gs`: